 This pattern is kid-tested.

-I don’t mean a child knitted it, or a child washed dishes with it.
-I mean it’s easy enough that it can be knitted while kids are tugging on the tail of the knitting, trying to make off with the yarn ball, lying across your lap, and asking repeatedly why they can’t play with the tapestry needle.
+However, I don’t mean a child knitted it, or a child washed dishes with it.
+I mean I’ve knitted it while kids were tugging on the tail of it, trying to make off with the yarn ball, lying across my lap, and asking repeatedly why they can’t play with the tapestry needle.
 Which is a good thing because as hot as it is, this is the time to start Christmas knitting.

 Oh, and the name–when some of you saw this when we featured it during our soap ‘n cloth giveaway you thought it looked like a cake of uncooked ramen noodles.
 I had to agree!
 Ha!

-Yarn: cotton worsted (I used Lily Sugar ‘n Cream natural/ecru)
+Yarn: cotton worsted (I used natural/ecru from Lily Sugar ‘n Cream)

 Cast on 32 sts.